NFTZ4DAYZ/Codewars/README.md

 # Codewars

-Codewars is the place to practice data structures & algorthms!
+Codewars is the place to practice data structures & algorithms!

 ## Overview